Justin-Watkins/Justin-Watkins.github.io/05-Segmentation.md

 ```

 This one is a little more complex.
 We can use a heat map to visualize the relationships.
-We will exponentially diminish the differences between the colors by using the log function int the fill argument.
+We will exponentially diminish the differences between the colors by using the log function in the fill argument.
 This is a useful technique.
 Keep it in mind.
-Logarithms are great at compressing data that isn't easy to visualize because of the distriburion.
+Logarithms are great at compressing data that isn't easy to visualize because of the distribution.